gohugoio/hugo/content/templates/functions.md

 * `{{slicestr "BatMan" 3}}` → "Man"
 * `{{slicestr "BatMan" 0 3}}` → "Bat"

+### substr

+ Substr extracts parts of a string, beginning at the character at the specified position, and returns the specified number of characters.

+ It normally takes two parameters: `start` and `length`.
+ It can also take one parameter: `start`, i.e. `length` is omitted, in which case the substring starting from start until the end of the string will be returned.

+ To extract characters from the end of the string, use a negative start number.

+ In addition, borrowing from the extended behavior described at http://php.net/substr, if `length` is given and is negative, then that many characters will be omitted from the end of string.

+e.g.

+* `{{substr "BatMan" 0 -3}}` → "Bat"
+* `{{substr "BatMan" 3 3}}` → "Man"

 ### title
 Convert all characters in string to titlecase.